JGCRI/gcam-doc/index.md

 resolution in key sectors.
 For example, it has been coupled to a state of the art Earth system model (Collins, et al., 2015).
-GCAM has been used to produce scenarios for national and international assessments ranging from the very first IPCC scenarios (Response Strategies Working Group, 1990) through the present Shared Socioeconomic Pathways (Ebi, et al., 2014, Calvin et al. 2017).
+GCAM has been used to produce scenarios for national and international assessments ranging from the very first IPCC scenarios through the present Shared Socioeconomic Pathways (Ebi, et al., 2014, Calvin et al. 2017).
 Hundreds of papers have been published in peer-reviewed journals using GCAM over its lifetime and GCAM continues to be an important tool for scientific